-14. Guarantees

-Are there any warranties or guarantees for any of the following

-a.
-No Yes Don't know With title deeds Lost

-(i) b.
-Electrical work Ø 8 8 8 8

-(ii) b.
-Roofing Ø 8 8 8 8

-(iii) b.
-Central heating Ø 8 8 8 8

-(iv) b.
-National House Building Council (NHBC) Ø 8 8 8 8

-(v) b.
-Damp course Ø 8 8 8 8

-(vi) Any other work or installation? (for example cavity wall insulation, underpinning, indemnity policy) × × × ×

-b. ı

-Are there any outstanding claims under any of the guarantees listed above?
-Yes 😵 No 🐼

-c.
-If you answered yes please give details

-15. Boundaries

-Are you aware has any boundary of your property been moved ten years? in the I ast 'es 😵 No 🧭

-a.
-Do n't kno
+PROPERTY QUESTIONNAIRE

+If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
+Yes No c.
+If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
+If you do not have them yourself, your solicitor or estate agent will arrange for them to be obtained.
+You will also need to provide a description of the work carried out.
+This may be shown in the original estimate.
+Guarantees are held by:
-If you answered yes please give details

-16. Notices that affect your property In the past three years have you ever receievd a notice : a.
-Advising that the owner of a neighbouring property has made a planning application?
-Yes ⊗ No ⊘ b. that affects your property in some other way?
-Yes No 🥥 c. that requires you to perform any maintenance, repairs, or improvements to the property?
-Yes ⊗ No ⊘ If you answered yes to any of a-c above please give the notices to your so agent, including any notices which arrive at any time before the date of entry of your property
+14. Guarantees a.
+Are there any guarantees or warranties for any of the following: No Yes Don't know With title deeds Lost (i) Electrical work (ii) Roofing $\Box$ (iii) Central heating A (iv) National House Building Council (NHBC) x (v) Damp course x (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) x b.
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): С. Are there any outstanding claims under ar listed above? ny of the g guarantee es Yes No If you have answered yes, please give deta ails: x 15.
+Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
+If you have answered yes, please give details: been Yes No Don't know 16.
+Notices that affect your property ~ In the past three years have you ever red ceived a i notice: a. advising that the owner of a neighbouring property has made a planning application? ade a Yes No b. that affects your property in some other way?
+Yes No c. that requires you to do any maintenance, repairs or improvements to your property?
+Yes No Ť If you have answered yes to any of $a-c$ above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the $\times$ date of entry of the purchaser of your property.

-Declaration by the seller(s) or other authorised body or person(s)
+Declaration by the seller(s)/or other authorised body or person(s)

-I/We confirm that the information on this form is true and correct to the best of my/our knowledge and belief.
+I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.